Cheap Car Insurance for Teen Drivers

 How to save on teen car insurance

 Unfortunately, there is not much you can do to avoid paying significantly more for coverage for teen drivers.
-As they age and get more driving experience, their risk will lower and it will be easier to find affordable car insurance.
-However, there are a few steps you can consider to lessen the financial blow.
-Let's get started.
+As they age and get more driving experience, their risk and associated cost of insurance will lower.
+However, there are a few steps you can consider to lessen the financial blow now.

-According to the Insurance Institute for Highway Safety[1], the safest moderately-priced cars for teens include used versions of the Ford C-Max Hybrid and the Mazda 3.
-See our article for more information on moderately priced vehicles for teens.
+Insurers factor in repair costs, age, safety features, and accident risks associated with your vehicle's make and model when setting your insurance rate.
+That's why The Zebra suggests opting for an affordable vehicle (e.g. a used car) with high safety ratings for novice drivers.
+According to the Insurance Institute for Highway Safety[2], the safest moderately-priced cars for teens include used versions of the Ford C-Max Hybrid and the Mazda 3.
+See our article for more ideas for budget-friendly cars ($20K and under) for teens.

 FAQs